PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

     some issues with how some of the dedicated FSMC pins are used on the boards.
 This configuration may not be useful and may only serve as an illustration of how to build for th SSD1289 LCD.

+    Default toolchain:

+      CONFIG_STM32_CODESOURCERYW=y : CodeSourcery under Windows

+    NOTE: As of this writing, I have not seen the LCD work!